A keto lasagna for meat lovers! Rather than try to sneak in a vegetable for the pasta layer, meatza slices are used in this low carb casserole.

 Line two 9x13 baking pans with parchment paper.
 Transfer seasoned ground beef and flatten with a spatula or back of a spoon.

-4) In a preheated oven of 450°F, bake ground beef for 10 to 15 minutes.
+4) In a preheated oven of 450°F, bake ground beef for 7 to 12 minutes or just until browned.
 Drain oil and slice to fit lasagna container.

 LASAGNA PROCEDURE :